ioccc-src/winner/2024/README.md

 entry, and the submission's obfuscation is mainly in the C code source, then the submission likely to not make it into the final rounds of judging.

-* When working with modern C compilers, it’s crucial to explicitly declare variable and function types.
-Don’t assume they’ll automatically default to an `int`.
+* When working with modern C compilers, it's crucial to explicitly declare variable and function types.
+Don't assume they'll automatically default to an `int`.

 * Sadly, K&C-style C code does not compile well under modern C compilers.